LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold titles

-Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the freeholder.
-If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
+Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
+If such conditions are not strictly observed you may be in breach of the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance